IBM/predict-insurance-charges-with-autoai/README.md

 ![also create notebook](https://media.github.ibm.com/user/9960/files/9a58b180-8ae1-11ea-97ca-f8ec5813f2ed)

 * Alternatively, you can also create the notebook from the `Pipeline leaderboard` view (shown above) by clicking on the `Save as` option against the model you want to save followed by selecting `Notebook`.
-The steps thereon is very similar to the first method discussed above.
+The steps are very similar to the first method discussed above.

 ### 6.2 Run notebook
 ![run notebook](https://media.github.ibm.com/user/9960/files/23e4e800-8e30-11ea-9335-9f4ae2b4e4ba)